Tinkerforge/doc/de/source/Hardware/Bricks/Stepper_Brick.rst

    :align: center
    :target: ../../_images/Bricks/stepper_brickv.jpg

+..
+  FIXME: update image, to remove decay slider also put the warning about
+         sync rect from the api docs here

 In the left part of the GUI you can enable the driver and control the velocity, acceleration, deceleration and the decay mode (see :ref:`stepper_brick_decay_mode`) of the stepper.
 Below